-• Audit Committee: must comprise up to six members, all independent, of whom at least one and at most two must be independent members of the Board of Directors, and at least three and at most four must be external independent committee members.
-At least one of the committee members must have a recognized experience in corporate accounting.
-Among other functions, this committee is responsible for assessing and approving the internal controls framework and

-B3's internal audit and independent audit processes, including nominating an independent audit firm and reviewing any proposals for extra audit services.
-This committee also analyses financial statements and quarterly financial information, supervising the area that prepares the financial statements.

-- Corporate Governance and Nomination Committee: must comprise four members, at least two of whom must be independent members of B3's Board of Directors.
-This committee's remit includes responsibility for developing and evaluating the adoption of best practice in corporate governance; selecting candidates and nominating members to the Board of Directors; supporting B3's Board of Directors in the process of selecting and nominating the CEO; and supporting B3's CEO in the process of selecting and nominating the Chief Officers and Managing Directors. - Personnel and Compensation Committee: must comprise four members, at least two of whom must be independent members of B3's Board of Directors.
-This committee is responsible, among other things, for proposing, reviewing and monitoring parameters and guidelines for the compensation and benefit policy and the personnel management model, and for proposing adjustments and modifications thereto. - Risk and Financial Committee: must comprise at least four members of B3's Board of Directors, regardless of whether they are independent.
-This committee's purposes include monitoring and assessing market, liquidity, credit and systemic risks in the markets managed by B3 from a strategic and structural standpoint, as well as reviewing B3's financial position and capital structure. - Product & Pricing Committee: must comprise at least six and at most nine members, at least two of whom must be independent members of B3's Board of Directors, one of whom will act as committee coordinator, and at most seven external members to be appointed from among people (a) with reputable knowledge of treasury products, credit operations, and asset management, and (b) who represent domestic and international financial institutions.
-This committee is responsible for proposing, reviewing and assessing the price structure of B3's products and services.
+- Audit Committee: must comprise up to 6 (six) members, all independent, of whom at least 1 (one) and at most 2 (two) must be independent members of the Board of Directors, and at least 3 (three) and at most 4 (four) must be external independent committee members.
+At least 1 (one) of the committee members must have a recognized experience in corporate accounting.
+Among other functions, this committee is responsible for assessing and approving the internal controls framework and B3's and its subsidiaries internal audit and independent audit processes, including nominating an independent audit firm and reviewing any proposals for extra audit services.
+This committee also analyses financial statements and quarterly financial information, supervising the area that prepares the financial statements; - Corporate Governance and Nomination Committee: must comprise 5 (five) members, at least 2 (two) of whom must be unbound independent members of B3's Board of Directors, and 1 (one) external member, whom must have recognized experience with the subjects pertaining the committee, in the terms of B3's Bylaws.
+This committee's remit includes responsibility for developing and evaluating the adoption of best practice in corporate governance, selecting candidates and nominating members to the Board of Directors, supporting B3's Board of Directors in the process of selecting and nominating the CEO, and supporting B3's CEO in the process of selecting and nominating the Chief Officers and Managing Directors; - Personnel and Compensation Committee: must comprise 5 (five) members, at least 2 (two) of whom must be unbound independent members of B3's Board of Directors, and 1 (one) external member, whom must have recognized experience with the subjects pertaining the committee, in the terms of B3's Bylaws.
+This committee is responsible, among other things, for proposing, reviewing, and monitoring parameters and guidelines for the compensation and benefit policy and the personnel management model, and for proposing adjustments and modifications thereto; - Risk and Financial Committee: must comprise at least 7 (seven), at least 4 (four) members of B3's Board of Directors, regardless of whether they are independent or not, and at least 3 (three) external members, whom must have recognized experience with the subjects pertaining the committee, in the terms of B3's Bylaws.
+This committee's purposes include monitoring and assessing market, liquidity, credit, and systemic risks in the markets managed by B3 from a strategic and structural standpoint, as well as reviewing B3's financial position and capital structure; and - Product & Pricing Committee: must comprise at least 6 (six) and at most 9 (nine) members, at least 2 (two) of whom must be independent members of B3's Board of Directors, one of whom will act as committee coordinator, and at most 7 (seven) external members to be appointed from among people (a) with reputable knowledge of treasury products, credit operations, and asset management, and (b) who represent domestic and international financial institutions.
+This committee is responsible for proposing, reviewing, and assessing the price structure of B3's products and services.